-There are three types of preferred modes of learning: Self Learning, Classroom Learning and Mentor Based Learning
+There are three types of preferred modes of learning: Self Learning, Classroom Learning, and Mentor-Based Learning

 - Self-Learning: Prefer to self-learn with resources including books, classes, and e-learning sources.

-- Classroom Learning: Prefer to learn from instructors in formal classroom setting.
+- Classroom Learning: Prefer to learn from instructors in a formal classroom setting.

-- Learn from Mentors: Prefer to learn from others with experience like mentors or coaches.
+- Learn from Mentors: Prefer to learn from others with an experience like mentors or coaches.

-Learning preferences are continua not exclusive categories.
-Dominant learning preference is more often way of taking information from various sources during learning situations.
+Learning preferences are continua, not exclusive categories.
+Dominant learning preference is more often a way of taking information from various sources during learning situations.
 The purpose of learning about employees learning preferences is to suggest the most effective way by which organizations can maximize the learning of employees by customizing the learning intervention as per employee preference.
 It is a well-known fact that most of the employees learn mostly from on-the-job learning experiences, rather than from classroom or course-based learning.
-In addition, an important source of learning is developed from one’s relationships with other people, networks or through mentors.
+In addition, an important source of learning is developed from one’s relationships with other people, networks, or mentors.

 Learning Agility is the strongest indicator of an individual’s/ employee’s potential to succeed in their present and future job roles.
 This is because Learning Agile employees are very adaptive to change and can tackle new problems and situations with ease.
 A Learning Agile workforce is needed to sustain and increase organizational productivity in the present and future.